raphaelvallat/pingouin/docs/index.rst

 .. figure::  /pictures/pingouin.png
   :align:   center

 **Pingouin** (French word for *penguin*) is an open-source statistical Python 3 package based on Pandas.

-It allows the computation of post-hoc pairwise T-tests from a mixed two-way repeated measures ANOVA.
-Pingouin also implements several tools for computing and converting effect sizes (Cohen d, Hedges g, eta-square, AUC and odds-ratio).
+Its main features are:

+1. One-way repeated measures ANOVA

+2. Post-hocs pairwise T-tests from a mixed model ANOVA

+3. Tests for sphericity, normality and homoscedasticity

+4. Computation and conversion of effect sizes

 Installation
 ============